 If you do have an electric vehicle, you can use this tool to estimate the amount of solar energy you would need to produce to offset the additional electricity consumed.
 We base these figures on your annual mileage, cost of fuel, energy provider and more!

-Once you have an electric vehicle, most experts agree that the best way to maximize savings is with residential solar panels system paired with an EV charging station.
+Once you have an electric vehicle, most experts agree that the best way to maximize savings is with a residential solar panels system paired with an EV charging station.
 Luckily, solar companies like NRG Clean Power, can take the legwork out of this process for you.
 We can not only provide custom quotes and solar designs, we can also provide bundle deals on additional features such as backup batteries and EV chargers.

 Core Highlights of Executive Order